How To Get On Spotify Playlists (2023)

 Regular users often create Spotify playlists too.
 Local radio stations, blogs, music journalists, and anyone involved in the industry may also include their favorite tracks or the songs they have recently featured in specific playlists.

 The key concept here is to get in touch with independent curators keeping in mind they are human beings.
-Don’t pest them if they don’t get back to you straight away and make sure you don’t waste their time: always check what kind of genre or style they are interested in and evaluate whether your music is a good fit before submitting.
+Don’t hate them if they don’t get back to you straight away, and make sure you don’t waste their time: always check what kind of genre or style they are interested in and evaluate whether your music is a good fit before submitting.

 These are just a few ideas to increase your chances of getting on Spotify playlists.
 Remember that growing on Spotify requires a lot of hard work.
 Trying to game the system (such as paying to get more streams) is not allowed!
-Be prepared to put it the necessary work and you will finally be successful.
+Be prepared to put in the necessary work, and you will finally be successful.

 Submit Hub